franzen/babelphish/README.md

 ### Freezing
-When starting to use generated code in production, the defined structs cannot be changed without unless you really know what you're doing.
-Otherwise things will break.
+When starting to use generated code in production, the defined structs cannot be changed without breaking everything (unless you really know what you're doing).
 To prevent that you change a struct by accident, you can 'freeze' a struct.
 The easiest way to get started is to add a empty _freeze_ field to the struct, like below

 ```ruby